sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 Metric-based alerts use Ambari metrics.
 These metrics have a default threshold value configured in Ambari, which you can modify in Ambari web UI.

-To create a new Cloudbreak metric-based alert in the Cloudbreak UI:
+To create a new metric-based alert in the Cloudbreak UI:

 1. Enable auto scaling by clicking **enable**.
 1. Enter **alert name**.
 Only alphanumeric characters (min 5, max 100 characters) are allowed.